 There may be occasions when you need to pay for medical services at the time of service and file for reimbursement.
 For example, if your health care provider isn’t “Medicare-assigned,” you might have to pay for the service or supply and file for reimbursement.

 Medicare Advantage Plans, Medigap, and Part D Claims

 Private insurance companies administer Medicare Advantage, or Part C, plans, as well as Medigap and Part D. With these plans, you’ll follow the claims process of the insurance company.

-Like Original Medicare, members generally do not need to file a claim for medical expenses, though you will pay upfront the amount of contracted out-of-pocket expenses such as copayments, coinsurance, and deductibles.
+Like Original Medicare, members generally do not need to file a claim for medical expenses, although you will pay upfront the amount of contracted out-of-pocket expenses, such as copayments, coinsurance, and deductibles.